Chapter 23

 “But the lightning didn’t funnel down some pole into your viewer, did it?”
 I objected, not at all convinced.
 “Surely it’s not that gothic and clichéd.
 I didn’t arrive here with bolts in my neck.”

-“It would seem,” said Wilbur, “that localisation of the storms’ energies isn’t necessary.
-Temporal uncertainty at work perhaps.
-It merely needs to be in the vicinity of the time viewer and what it’s viewing.
-So we may have a way of returning you to your time.”
+“Localisation of the storms’ energies may not be necessary,” said Wilbur.
+“Lightning may merely need to be in the vicinity of the time viewer or what it’s viewing.
+But if that’s true, we might now have a way of returning you to your time.”
+To my surprise, he suddenly yawned.

 “Anything but,” he responded.
 “Only the fascination I hold for recent events is keeping me awake.
 But I won’t be able to put off sleep much longer.”